ceregousa/slate/source/index.html.md

-progress | float | Your progress on this specific course (`0.0` is unstarted, `1.0` is complete) percent-started | float | The percentage of concepts you have started (`0.0` to `1.0`) last-study-time | datetime | The time which you last studied this course payment-required | boolean | You owe money to enable this course cost | integer | Cost in cents for to enable the course
+progress | float | Your progress on this specific course (`0.0` is unstarted, `1.0` is complete) percent-started | float | The percentage of concepts you have started (`0.0` to `1.0`) last-study-time | datetime | The time which you last studied this course payment-required | boolean | You need to pay money to enable this course cost | integer | Cost in cents to enable the course

 ## Get a course